hmlongco/Resolver/Documentation/CyclicDependencies.md

     @WeakLazyInjected var p: ClassP?
 }
 ```
-In both cases, note that the registration for `ClassP()` uses `scope(shared)`.
+In both cases, note that the registration for `ClassP()` uses `scope(.shared)`.
 This is needed since the lazy injection in class C will occur outside of the graph dependency cycle when `p` is first referenced in the application code.

 You can see an actual code sample for these methods in the `ResolverCyclicDependencyTests.swift` unit test.